-If you have suffered a serious injury or a loved one has died because of a church van accident, you might be able to seek compensation.
+If you have suffered a severe injury or a loved one has died because of a church van accident, you might be able to seek compensation.
 A skilled attorney specializing in motor vehicle accident cases can file a personal injury claim or wrongful death lawsuit on your behalf.
 An experienced law firm can build a solid case for compensation against every party at fault.
 The lawyer might be able to prove negligence by showing:

-- The owner failed to maintain the church van or bus in accordance to federal and state safety rules and regulations
+- The owner failed to maintain the church van or bus by following federal and state safety rules and regulations,

-Rosenfeld Injury Lawyers handle serious motor vehicle accident cases in Illinois just like yours.
+Rosenfeld Injury Lawyers handle severe motor vehicle accident cases in Illinois just like yours.
 We offer a free initial consultation to discuss your case and provide you with legal options on how to proceed.
-Based on the level of your injuries, and the degree of required care, we can build a solid case to ensure you receive fair and adequate compensation from the owner’s insurance carrier and any other third party that are also at fault for your injuries.
+Based on the level of your injuries, and the degree of required care, we can build a solid case to ensure you receive fair and adequate compensation from the owner’s insurance carrier and any other third party that is also at fault for your injuries.